geerlingguy/drupal-for-kubernetes/README.md

 The project is used in tandem with the [Raspberry Pi Dramble](http://www.pidramble.com), an open source Kubernetes cluster tailor made for Drupal meant to run on a cluster of Raspberry Pis.

+## Documentation

+Please read through the [project documentation](docs/README.md) for details about how this project was created, how it's structured for easy development and deployment into production container environments, and how you can create your _own_ Drupal project like it.

-## Initial setup
+## Local setup

-Part of the purpose of this project is to outline the exact steps required to build _your own_ Drupal site which is deployable inside Kubernetes, so the following section outlines every step used to initialize the codebase and prep it for a container environment:

-  1. Build the basic Drupal codebase using the [Composer template for Drupal projects](https://github.com/drupal-composer/drupal-project):
+  1. Build the site's docker image from the Dockerfile:

          ```
-         composer create-project drupal-composer/drupal-project:8.x-dev directory --no-interaction
-         ```

-  1. Create a [`Dockerfile`](Dockerfile) and [`docker-compose.yml`](docker-compose.yml) to build a Docker image to run the site both locally and in production—using the exact same Docker container!
-  1. Build the docker image from the Dockerfile:

-         ```
          docker build -t geerlingguy/drupal-example-kubernetes .
          ```

-  1. Verify you can run the site in the container image locally:
+  1. Run the local development environment:

          ```
          docker-compose up -d